stelcodes/nuzzle/README.md

 At the bottom of the function we can see the function from `:render-content` being used.
 It will always be present in every webpage map.
 It will either return `nil` or some HTML wrapped in the `codes.stel.nuzzle.hiccup/raw` wrapper.
 We're able to call it safely in the `:else` clause above because of this trait.

-### More data with `id->info`
+### More data with `id->data`
 With many static site generators, accessing global data inside markup templates can be painful.
-Nuzzle strives to solve this difficult problem elegantly with a function called `id->info`.
-While realizing your site data, Nuzzle attaches a copy of this function to each webpage map under the key `:id->info`.
+Nuzzle strives to solve this difficult problem elegantly with a function called `id->data`.
+While realizing your site data, Nuzzle attaches a copy of this function to each webpage map under the key `:id->data`.
 This function accepts any `id` from your realized site data and returns the corresponding map.

-In a word, `id->info` allows us to see the whole world while creating our Hiccup.
+In a word, `id->data` allows us to see the whole world while creating our Hiccup.
 Since it returns maps from our **realized** site data, all information about the site is at your fingertips.
 Every webpage and metadata map from your site data is always a function call away.

-Better yet, the `id->info` function attaches a copy of itself to each map it returns, so you can always count on it being there.
-This way you can write functions that accept a webpage or metadata map without having to worry about passing `id->info` along with it.
+Better yet, the `id->data` function attaches a copy of itself to each map it returns, so you can always count on it being there.
+This way you can write functions that accept a webpage or metadata map without having to worry about passing `id->data` along with it.

 If `id-info` cannot find the given `id`, it will throw an exception.
 This makes it easy to spot errors in your code quickly.

-There are many use cases for the `id->info` function.
+There are many use cases for the `id->data` function.
 It's great for creating index webpages, accessing metadata maps, and many other things:

 ```clojure
 (defn unordered-list [& list-items]